Do you risk exclusion from your course? We can help you appeal it!

-- your GPA is less than 3 in consecutive teaching periods other than in the first 96 credit points of your course
+- your GPA is less than 3 in consecutive teaching periods other than in the first 96 credit points of your course; or

-- you have failed a designated unit twice; or
+- you have failed a designated unit two (2) times; or

 - you have exceeded the maximum time limit for your course; or

-- you have failed to meet the requirements of your research degree candidature
+- you have failed to meet the requirements of your higher research degree candidature.

-Then you need to write about exactly how that affected your ability to perform academically.
-You need to do this in detail.
-For instance, illness might have caused you to miss class.
+QUT cannot assume that special circumstances during your studies had an impact on your assessment.
+You will need to explain and demonstrate (using independent documentation) that your extenuating circumstances negatively impacted your ability to perform academically.
+You will need to be detailed.
+For example, you may have been so ill that you were forced to miss classes.
 Don’t stop there!
 Write about how that disadvantaged you; for instance, it might have meant you couldn’t ask your tutors questions when you were confused about course content.

 After that, you need to explain how your circumstances have gotten better.
 They want to see that if they let you back into your course that you can do better.
 This might be a doctor’s treatment plan, reducing your work hours, seeing a counsellor – whatever it is you need to do to remedy your individual issue.